brendon/dragonfly-docs/_posts/0000-02-02-data-stores.md

 end
 {% endhighlight %}

+Note that the data store _class_ is registered with the symbol, not the instance.
 Any other args are passed straight to the data store's `initialize` method.